mathe-man/Koji/README.md

 g
  - **UI**
    - [ImGui](https://github.com/ocornut/imgui): For debug and tools (not games GUI).
 Implementation can be foun [here](https://github.com/bkaradzic/bgfx/tree/master/examples/common/imgui)
+   - [rlImGui](https://github.com/raylib-extras/rlImGui): The lib to use ImGui with Raylib

  - **Later**
    - *Scripting*: Lua (using sol2)
    - *Audio*: OpenAL or other